squidfunk/mkdocs-material/docs/contributing/reporting-a-bug.md

 ### Checklist

 Thanks for following the guide and creating a high-quality and complete bug report – you are almost done.
-This section ensures that you have read this guide and have worked to your best knowledge to provide us with everything we need to know to help you.
+The checklist ensures that you have read this guide and have worked to your best knowledge to provide us with everything we need to know to help you.

 __We'll take it from here.__

-## Incomplete issues

-Please understand that we reserve the right to close incomplete issues which do not contain minimal reproductions or do not adhere to the quality standards and requirements mentioned in this document.
-Issues can be reopened when the missing information has been provided.